-Having your website puts you at an advantage.
+Having a website puts you at an advantage.
 People visit websites because they want to see what a business can offer them.

-Even though using your website for prospecting small business owners is not the most popular, it is still a way to reach potential business owners.
+Even though using your website for prospecting small business owners is not the most popular, it’s still a way to reach potential business owners.

-Here are some tips for using your website for prospecting for small business owners.
+Here are some tips for using your website to prospect for small business owners.

 - Keep your blog current and engaging

 - Include in your blog posts the problems that you can solve